Please note that the following if for information only.

 Everyone does it, rich and poor alike and all do right, for nobody owes any public duty to pay more than the law demands.”

 (US Appeals Court Justice the Honourable Learned Hand)

 “The only difference between a taxman and a taxidermist is that the taxidermist leaves the skin.”

-Don’t feel bad about avoiding taxes, because you have the law on your side!
+Don’t feel bad about tax efficiency, because you have the law on your side!

 Gordon Frickers © updated 26.10.2020